Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 15. The Grimrose Girls by Laura Pohl

 The Grimrose Girls is a modern take on classic fairytales such as The Little Mermaid, Cinderella and Sleeping Beauty.
+It features a diverse cast with several queer characters, including a lesbian.

 The book is also full of queer characters including lesbian, bi and transgender representation in the book.
-If you’re looking for a fantasy retelling or love the dark academia aesthetic then you should definitely pick this one up.
+If youâre looking for a fantasy retelling or love the dark academia aesthetic then you need to pick this up.

 Good reads rating: 3.68